The Ultimate Guide to Conjoint Analysis: Explanation, Examples, Types, Tools, & Use Cases

 After adding your list of categories and options, you’ll want to customize your Profile Rank block’s configuration.
 There are three important ways you can do this:

 A. Profiles per Set → How many profiles do you want to show at the same time when participants are voting?
 In the airline example from the screenshot, you can see that there are three profiles on screen.
 You can set this number to whatever you’d like, however it is recommended to pick a number between 2 and 6 (the more complex your categories/options, the lower this number should be).
-Note that this is set to a default of 2 for all users and can only be customized by customers on OpinionX’s Ask pricing plan or higher.
+Note that this is set to a default of 2 for all users and can only be customized by customers on OpinionX’s Analyze pricing plan or higher.

 B. Sets per Participant → How many times do you want each participant to vote?
 In the airline example, I’ve put the Sets per Participant to 8, meaning that participants will need to select their preferred “ticket” eight times before they can proceed to the next part of the survey.
 You can set any number you want here, regardless of whether you’re on the free version or a paid plan.